Skip to main content

 Custom operators

-parseMongoDB can identify and process custom operators with the additionalOperators option.
-The option is a map of operators to their respective processing functions.
-Functions are passed the operator, the associated value, and any other options that were set.
-They should return a RuleType or RuleGroupType.
-(They should not return RuleGroupTypeIC, even if using independent combinators.
-If the independentCombinators option is true, parseMongoDB will convert the final query to RuleGroupTypeIC before returning it.)
+parseMongoDB identifies and processes custom operators with the additionalOperators option.
+This option maps operators to their processing functions.
+Functions receive the operator, associated value, and other options, then should return RuleType or RuleGroupType.
+(Don't return RuleGroupTypeIC, even with independent combinators.
+If independentCombinators is true, parseMongoDB converts the final query to RuleGroupTypeIC before returning.)

 Example: